 Yay!
 Today is the first official day of autumn.
 Happy Fall my dear friends.
 Are you guys thrilled for the colors?

 As warm food season is here again, so there should be some comfy food too.
 And for me, it can’t get any better than a curry.
 So are we on for a curry at this beginning of the autumn?
-I told about the beauty of autumn and my love for the autumn colors **here and here.
+I really love the beauty of autumn and the remarkable warmth and magic of autumn colors.

 Sending you some cool breeze: